isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 Leverage our third-party integrations with Comscore, DoubleVerify, Integral Ad Science, and Peer39 to block non-human traffic from your campaigns.
 These integrations provide industry-leading pre-bid blocking capabilities to minimize both general and sophisticated invalid traffic (GIVT and SIVT) in your campaigns.

-You can set [default pre-bid fraud blocking controls for each advertiser](/help/dsp/admin/advertiser-settings.md), and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
+You can set default pre-bid fraud blocking controls for each advertiser<!-- [default pre-bid fraud blocking controls for each advertiser](/help/dsp/admin/advertiser-settings.md) -->, and then optionally [customize the settings for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 Additional fees may apply when you use this feature.

 For more information on functionality, contact your preferred vendor directly, or contact your Adobe account manager.